rht-labs/tech-exercise/docs/1-the-manual-menace/12-tenant-operator-101.md

   - prod
 ```

-5. Select `commit changes` to create your tenant.
-ArgoCD automates the creation of tenants by syncing your desired state with the actual state of your SAAP instance.
+5. Add a usefull commit message indicating the changes you wish to make.
+In the `Target Branch` tile, input ypur branch name and select `commit changes` to create a merge request.

 ![mto-commit](./images/mto-commit.png)

+6. Once your merge request is accepted, your tenant will be created.
+ArgoCD automates the creation of tenants by syncing your desired state with the actual state of your SAAP instance makes tenant creation seamless.